Supreme Leader: Ayatollah Ali Khamenei

 The cleric, regarded as a religious moderate, was backed by the reformists, led by former President Mohammad Khatami.
 He was endorsed by former President Akbar Hashemi Rafsanjani, who was barred from running for office.

 Mr Rouhani says he wants to steer Iran towards "moderation".
-One of his main election pledges was to try to ease international sanctions imposed on Iran over its nuclear programme.
-He has promised greater engagement with the West.
+One of his main election pledges was to try to ease the crippling international sanctions imposed on Iran over its nuclear programme.